Commander Cody and His Lost Planet Airmen: Commander Cody

 Retaining his stage name, George Frayne had a subsequent solo career, touring and releasing albums from 1977 on under various names including Commander Cody, the Commander Cody Band, Commander Cody and His Modern Day Airmen, and Commander Cody and His Western Airmen.

 Frayne was also a visual artist.
 He received a bachelor's in design from the University of Michigan in 1966 and a master's in Sculpture and Painting from the Rackham School of Graduate Studies of the University of Michigan in 1968.
-He taught at University of Michigan and the University of Wisconsin-Oshkosh, and his art was exhibited at numerous shows around the country.
-He was a student of cinematography, and has a video (Two Triple Cheese Side Order of Fries) in the Museum of Modern Art's permanent video archive.
+He taught at the University of Michigan and the University of Wisconsin-Oshkosh, and his art was exhibited at numerous shows around the country.
+He was a student of cinematography, and has a video ("Two Triple Cheese Side Order of Fries") in the Museum of Modern Art's permanent video archive.
 He has assembled many old movies to go with the band's music as shown on his YouTube channel.
 Some of his paintings are oversized; most are medium-sized acrylics and present pop art images from media sources and historic photos.
 His book, Art Music and Life was released by Qualibre Publications in 2009 and is a mix of his best work and anecdotal comments and related stories.
 He still did portraits of famous automobiles for the Saratoga Auto Museum in Saratoga Springs, New York, where he resided in April, 1997.

 George's brother Chris Frayne is credited with the cover art for the Lost in the Ozone, Sleazy Roadside Stories, Hot Licks, Cold Steel & Truckers' Favorites, and Country Casanova albums.
 He shared credit with George for the album cover for Aces High, and designed other album covers in the music industry.
 Chris Frayne died in 1992 of multiple sclerosis.

-On September 26, 2021, George Frayne died in Saratoga Springs, New York; he was 77 years old.
+On September 26, 2021, George Frayne died in Saratoga Springs, New York at the age of 77.

 Style and influences

-The band's music encompasses country, Western swing, rockabilly, boogie-woogie, blues, jump blues, jazz, progressive country, rhythm and blues, rock and roll and swing.
-The band was influential on the development of country rock, roots rock, alternative country and Americana.

-The band was influenced by the rowdy barroom country of the Ernest Tubb and Ray Price.
+Influenced by the rowdy barroom country of Ernest Tubb and Ray Price, Commander Cody and His Lost Planet Airmen's style was built on the foundation of country music, which the band fused with boogie woogie, rock and roll, rhythm and blues, Western swing and jazz, which Classic Rock said resulted in "a counter-cultural twist to the Nashville sound".
+Relix said that the band "tossed together rockabilly, blues, country, boogie-woogie, Western swing and whatever else came their way."
+Tinnitist called the band "one of the more interesting bands of the hippie era, fusing county, rockabilly, western swing, jump blues and more into an infectious amalgam that set the table for outfits like NRBQ".
+All About Jazz described the band's music as "plainly Western Swing—a musically alchemic concoction made up of equal parts country, Western, blues, big band jazz, whiskey and reefer."
+Pioneers of country rock, roots rock and alternative country, Deadline said that the band "[inspired] the legions of roots-rock and Americana musicians to come."
+Cashbox said that Commander Cody and His Lost Planet Airmen were also "pioneers of progressive country."